 Once selected as Gorman Scholar interns, the students embark upon an academic-year long program of scientific research and educational enrichment guided by individual Faculty Mentors and staff at CSEP.
 Interns are provided with an invaluable opportunity to explore, early on in their discipline, experience a research environment, and improve their opportunities for future study in their chosen field.
 Each intern is mentored by a member of the UCSB faculty, who assists the student in designing a plan of research and enrichment activities fitted to the individual interests and academic goals of the intern which includes:

 - Academic year stipend ($1500 distributed in 3 quarters)

 - Oral and written science communication skills development

 - Weekly seminar course with faculty speakers from various departments

-- Attendance at professional or scientific society meetings
+- Financial Support to attend professional or scientific society meetings

 Must Meet the Following Eligibility Criteria

 The Gorman Scholar program is open to any student who meets ALL of the following requirements.